Divorce in Quebec

-In Quebec, even an uncontested divorce must go through the Superior Court.
-Joint or contested divorce, division of family patrimony, real costs and free resources — this guide walks you through every step, in plain language.
+Steps, Costs, Division of Assets and Free Options — In Quebec, even an uncontested divorce must go through the Superior Court.
+This guide walks you through every step, in plain language, with direct links to every official resource.

-You are considering a divorce or facing one.
+VERSION FRANÇAISE →You are considering a divorce or facing one.
 Where do you start?
 This guide covers the entire process: the recognized grounds for divorce in Canada, the difference between joint and contested divorce, the free JuridiQC tool to prepare your file yourself, the division of family patrimony and matrimonial regime, the compensatory allowance, family mediation, the costs to expect depending on your situation, and legal aid if you have a low income.
-With direct links to every official resource.

 The Only Ground for Divorce in Canada

 In Canada, divorce is governed by a federal law: the Divorce Act.
 Under this law, there is only one ground for divorce: the breakdown of the marriage.
-This breakdown can be demonstrated in three ways: you have been living separately for at least one year, your spouse committed adultery, or your spouse subjected you to physical or mental cruelty.
+This breakdown can be demonstrated in three ways:

 Residency requirement: to divorce in Quebec, at least one of the two spouses must have ordinarily resided in the province for at least one year before filing the request.